Valeriana locusta

-Valeriana locusta, commonly called mâche, cornsalad, or lamb's lettuce, a small, herbaceous, annual flowering plant in the honeysuckle family Caprifoliaceae.
+Valeriana locusta, commonly called mâche, cornsalad, or lamb's lettuce, is a small, herbaceous, annual flowering plant in the honeysuckle family Caprifoliaceae.
 It is native to Europe, western Asia and north Africa, where it is eaten as a leaf vegetable.

 Description

 Cornsalad grows in a low rosette with spatulate leaves up to 15.2 cm long.
 It is a hardy plant that grows to zone 5, and in mild climates it is grown as a winter green.

 In warm conditions it tends to bolt to seed, producing much-branched stems with clusters (cymes) of flowers.
 The flowers have a bluish-white corolla of five fused petals, 1.5 to 2 mm long and wide, and three stamens.
 At the base of the corolla is a whorl of bracts.
 Fertilized flowers produce achenes with two sterile chambers and one fertile chamber.

 Distribution and habitat

 Cornsalad grows wild in parts of Europe, northern Africa and western Asia.
 In Europe and Asia it is a common weed in cultivated land and waste spaces.
 In North America it has escaped cultivation and become naturalized on both the eastern and western seaboards.

 As a cultivated crop, it is a specialty of the region around Nantes, France, which is the primary producer of mâche in Europe.